redandbluefi/wp-native-dashboard/readme.txt

 1. Navigate to your Dashboard and enjoy status informations

 == Changelog ==
+= Version 1.3.12 =
+* noop: created to solve the wordpress.org packaging issue for *.zip files

 = Version 1.3.11 =
 * feature: showing page language at frontend admin bar, if admin bar should be displayed with backend language